cps-smartfarm/cps-smartfarm.github.io/docs/index.md

 title: Home
 subtitle: Sharing Farm Intelligence via Edge Computing
 hide_footer: false
-image: /images/smart-ag.jpeg
+image: assets/images/smart-ag.jpeg

 ---

-Welcome to the *Sharing Farm Intelligence project*.
+Welcome to the Sharing Farm Intelligence project.

-You can find the sources code related to this project at [GitHub](https://github.com/CPS-SmartFarm).
+You can find the source code related to this project on [GitHub](https://github.com/CPS-SmartFarm).